Bernard Fowler

-Biography
+Career

 Fowler's first recordings were with the group The Total Eclipse for the album A Great Combination released 1975.
 In the early 1980s he was a member of The New York City Peech Boys with DJ Larry Levan and keyboard player Michael De Benedictus.
 The group had dance hits with tracks like "Don't Make Me Wait" and "Life Is Something Special".
 He provided vocals for the songs "I'm the One" and "Come Down" from the Material album One Down, where he was credited as a songwriter on several tracks.
 In 1982 Fowler sang on the Celluloid Records release Do The Smurf For What It's Worth.
 Fowler guested on Herbie Hancock's classic electro-funk albums Future Shock (1983) and Sound-System (1984), as well as the 1985 albums Compact Disc by Public Image Ltd and Language Barrier by Sly & Robbie.
 In 1986, he sang a song written by Philip Glass (music) and Paul Simon (lyrics), which appeared on Philip Glass's Songs from Liquid Days.
 In 1987 he sang backup for James Blood Ulmer on America – Do You Remember the Love?, and the next year he appeared on Bootsy Collins's What's Bootsy Doin'?.
 Fowler was the lead singer for the group Tackhead for several albums in the late 1980s and early 1990s.
 He has also appeared on albums from Herb Alpert, Little Axe, Todd Terry, Michael Hutchence, (formerly of INXS) and Tackhead.
 In 1988 Fowler found himself touring with Steven Seagal.